-‘Painting with yarn’ – Weaving workshop with The London Loom
+‘Painting with Yarn’ – Talking to London Loom

 Francesca and Brooke taught the group to how to dress the handheld looms with a warp (the lengthwise or longitudinal yarns which are held stationary in tension on a frame or loom), how to do a plain weave, soumac stitch and the rya knot, aka the tassel fringe, which we all learnt hides a multitude of mistakes.
 We caught up with them after the event to find out a little more about the art of weaving…